ShreyanshRoyGeek/Java-Logical_Programming/README.md

 # JavaProject
-Basic to advance logical programming implementation using Java
+Basic to advance logical programming implementation using java